Sculpture: St Michael's School, Chester Square - statue

 Two thirds of this block, the northern part, used to be occupied by St Michael's (National) School - see 1891 map.
 This map shows a detached property at the centre of the southern part of the site, surrounded by, presumably, gardens.
 Another 1901 map shows the same arrangement.
 Both maps show the fountain on the corner.
 It's likely that the detached property had been subsumed into the school by the time the whole block was redeveloped.

 Trying to find an image of the school (and failing) we kept finding it described as "St Michael's Chester Square".
-Certainly the church, St Michael's, is in nearby Chester Square.
+Certainly the church, St Michael's, is in nearby Chester Square (to the north).
 We can only think that the school was named after the church, including the address.
 Perhaps it started in a small building in Chester Square and kept the name when it moved to this much larger site.
 Either way it confused us and probably confused lots of people at the time.

 We found a presentation book on eBay which confirms that "St Michael's School, Chester Square, London SW1" still existed in 1953.